Zeus0809/amc-website/copilot/erd.md

 - `UNIQUE(user_id, event_id)` prevents duplicate RSVPs
 - `status` field allows for different RSVP types (attending, maybe, not_attending)
 - Acts as the core functionality for event attendance tracking

-### PHOTOS Table
-- Can be linked to specific events OR be general group photos
-- `event_id` can be NULL for general group photos
-- `uploaded_by` tracks who uploaded each photo
-- `s3_url` field for flexible storage (local or S3)
-- Supports both event-specific and general gallery photos

 ## Key Constraints